rgommezz/react-native-layout-primitives/README.md

 This library exposes 3 Layout components and a useful enum for grid-based spacing.

 ### `Stack`
 The primary component to perform layout.
-It stacks children vertically.
+It stacks children vertically by default, similar to `View`.
+It extends the `ViewProps` interface, meaning it can take all the props that `View` can.
+In addition, it exposes the following props to control layout:

 ```ts
 interface StackProps extends ViewProps {